 We sometimes use affiliate links in our content.
 This won’t cost you anything, but it helps us to keep the site running.
 Thanks for your support.

-Here are some sample lessons from the Sea Stars Lapbook:
+Here are some sample lessons from the Starfish Lapbook:

 Sea Stars Physical Traits (Anatomy)